 Veins and arteries vary in size from one infant to another and from one side of the body to the other.
 Obtaining a blood sample from some infants may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

 - Hematoma (blood accumulating under the skin, causing bruising)

 - Infection (a slight risk any time the skin is broken)

-Kishnani PS, Chen Y. Defects in Metabolism of Carbohydrates.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
-Nelson Textbookof Pediatrics.
+Kishnani PS.
+Defects in metabolism of carbohydrates.
+In: Kliegman RM, Stanton BF, St. Geme J III, Schor N, Behrman RE, eds.
+Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 81.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 81.